conda-incubator/conda-store/docusaurus-docs/conda-store/introduction.md

 # conda-store (core)

 The [`conda-store` repository on GitHub][conda-store-repo] contains the conda-store application.
-It has two entrypoints
+It has two entrypoints:

 - **`conda-store-server`**: web server that provides the `conda-store` "service" through a REST API
 - **`conda-store-worker`**: celery worker that runs actions for conda-store.
 For example, building, locking and installing environments